 I have broken down the list of stethoscopes by type as follows:

 Single Head Stethoscope

-Single head stethoscopes offer a specific listening experience by utilizing a one sided chest-piece with an adjustable diaphragm.
+Single head stethoscopes offer a specific listening experience by utilizing a one-sided chest-piece with an adjustable diaphragm.

-The user can also adjust the diaphragm in order to listen to the different sounds of the lungs, stomach and heart.
+The user can also adjust the diaphragm in order to listen to the different sounds of the lungs, stomach, and heart.

-Because the device is able to tune into a wide range of sounds, with a clear and reliable sound output over a wide frequency, it is a popular choice for general usage like taking vital signs and lung auscultation.
+Because the device is able to tune into a wide range of sounds, with a clear and reliable sound output over a wide frequency, it is a popular choice for general usages like taking vital signs and lung auscultation.